Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Simulations

+Note that for the \emph{arbitrary} scenario, the use of credits is irrelevant.
+Hence, in total, we run the same set of simulations for $5\times 6 + 2 = 32$ different combinations of scenarios and solution concepts.
+We consider both the situation where all countries have the same size and a situation where they have different sizes.
+Moreover, we {vary the number of countries $n$ from $4$ to $10$ (so seven different numbers)} and {have} 100 compatibility graphs $G_i$.
+Hence, the scale of our experimental study is very large.
+Namely, the total number of 24-round simulation instances is

-All simulations were run on a dual socket server with Xeon Gold 6238R processors with 2.2 GHz base speed and 512GB of RAM, where each simulation was given eight cores and 16GB of RAM.
+All simulations were run on a dual socket server with AMD EPYC 7702 64-Core Processor with 2.00 GHz base speed and 256GB of RAM, where each simulation was given eight cores and 1G temporary disk space.
+As we will compare our results for $\ell=\infty$ with the known results for $\ell=2$ from~\cite{BBPY24}, let us point out that the simulations in~\cite{BBPY24} were run on a desktop PC with AMD Ryzen 9 5950X 3.4 GHz CPU and 128~GB of RAM, running on Windows 10 OS and C++ implementation in Visual Studio (the code is available in GitHub repository~\cite{Be21}).